Rickcau/Chaos-Lab/Resources/Pro-Tips.md

 2. Is the Chaos.Studio Provider enabled or did someone disable it?<br>
    [Click here]({{ site.baseurl }}/ChaosProvider.md){:target="_blank"} to learn more about how to check the Chaos.Studio Provider

+## Getting Access Denied errors when running Experiments?
+1. Double check the permissions for the Experiment.
+In Lab 1, I demonstrate this exact scenario and how the Experiment will fail with an “Access Denied” error.
+The experiment needed *Network Contributor* permissions to create the fault.
+Use [Lab 1]({{ site.baseurl }}/ChaosProvider.md) as an example to better understand what Roles/Permissions your Experiments need and then grant them as needed.